tonethar/IGME-330-Master/notes/demo-web-audio-6.md

 - `ctx.getImageData(x, y, width, height)` returns an array of RGBA values which we can manipulate in various ways, and then copy back to the canvas with `ctx.putImageData(x, y, width, height)`
 - You have already had a chance to do this in [HW - Audio Visualizer - Part III](./HW-AV-2195-3.md) - so let's experiment with some additional effects we can apply
+- In these examples we will be manipulating video frames that come from either a video file, or the user's webcam

 <hr>